 - Implausible alternative history.

-Despite their caution, these ‘counterfactual histories’ are dismissed as frivolous by many historians.
-Others see value in them, as considering alternative outcomes helps to illuminate the consequences of real decisions and events.
+Despite their caution, many historians dismiss these ‘counterfactual histories’ as frivolous.
+Others see value in them, as considering alternative outcomes helps to illuminate the consequences of actual decisions and events.

 Plausible Alternative History

 In plausible alternative history, the author takes realistic constraints into account and doesn’t ignore known facts.
-Plausible alternative history takes as a point of departure:
+It takes as a point of departure:

-- A likely outcome from a real event.
+- A likely outcome from an actual event.

 - Altering a strategic military or political choice to another that was considered at the time.